ericlincn/daftlib-python/README.md

 return 'Transaction completed!'
 ```

 When using htmx, ignore specific status codes in certain responses, such as 422 and 429, while maintaining htmx's default swap behavior.
+Require Flask, htmx
 ```html
 {{ htmx_script | safe }}